Difficulty: Moderate-Difficult (Terrain).

 Late in summer is an ideal time to do this hike, as it is warmer and drier compared to the rest of the year.
 The cool ocean breeze can make temperatures significantly lower than the mainland.
 In spring and summer, it takes on lots of colour as the green grass, flowers and blueberry bushes stretch as far as the eye can see.
 This large area of protected land and vast ocean view will have you struck by the scale of your surroundings any time of year.

 It ’s difficult to get lost due to the barren nature of the land and the easily identifiable footpaths.
-Due to sensitive nature of the environment, you should stick to these paths and leave the dog at home.
-Since this area is a sensitive nature reserve, please abide by the rules by not disturbing the area in any way.
+Due to the sensitive nature of the environment, you should stick to the main paths and avoid getting onto some of the smaller off-shoot paths.
+Since this area is a nature reserve, please abide by the rules by not disturbing the area in any way.

 In addition to the amazing natural landscape, there are two old crumbling WW2 era lookout stations along the way, and 2 lighthouses visible during the hike.
 Total hiking time is about 3 hours or 8km (to the end and back) along the linear, coastline trail.
 I recommend giving yourself 4 hours to do this trip properly because you are sure to make plenty of stops.